arielherself/espresso/README.md

 But it is clear why Mr Xi likes him.
 In the 2000s, when Mr Xi was the party boss of the coastal province of Zhejiang, Li Qiang was his chief of staff.
 Enforcing strict lockdown measures in Shanghai may have further endeared him to China’s leader, who has just secured a norm-breaking third term as the party’s general secretary and commander-in-chief of the armed forces.
 (Mr Xi has been a keen advocate of a [“zero-covid” approach](https://te.arielherself.xyz/china/2022/10/13/china-shows-few-signs-of-loosening-its-zero-covid-policy) to crushing the virus.)

 Mr Li is liked by many businessmen, but foreign investors were spooked by the reshuffle and [dumped Chinese shares](https://te.arielherself.xyz/finance-and-economics/2022/10/25/xi-jinping-provokes-a-spectacular-sell-off-in-chinas-markets).
 They worried that Mr Xi had surrounded himself with yes-men who would do little to curb his dirigiste instincts.
 In truth, Mr Xi’s power has long been subject to little restraint from colleagues.
 The promotion of Mr Li and other loyalists may not do much more to embolden him.

+## America’s apathetic young voters

+On Sunday Bernie Sanders, the octogenarian left-wing senator from Vermont, will rally young and working-class voters in Texas just over a week out from midterm elections on November 8th.
+Although Democrats’ [bid to unseat Greg Abbott](https://te.arielherself.xyz/united-states/2022/09/15/a-grassroots-group-is-channelling-public-frustration-in-texas), Texas’s Republican governor, is unlikely to succeed, some House seats are up for grabs.
+Turning out young voters may be key to winning them.

+Mr Sanders faces an uphill battle.
+Young-voter [turnout](https://te.arielherself.xyz/the-economist-explains/2022/10/24/how-much-do-americas-voting-access-reforms-affect-turnout) in Texas was 41% in the 2020 presidential election.
+But turnout is much lower in midterm elections, in particular among young voters.
+A third of respondents aged 18-29 told pollsters from <em>The Economist</em>/YouGov that they are paying no attention to the midterms; fewer than half say they will definitely vote.

+Nearly a quarter said voting was simply too inconvenient.
+And yet some local officials seem intent on making it more so.
+This year officials in Brazos County, home to Texas A&amp;M (the largest university in America, with a student body of 72,000), closed the only early-voting site on campus.

 ## This week’s quiz winners